mdshzb04/Forge/README.md

 | `FORGE_CONTEXT` | Optimized text context |
 | `FORGE_CONTEXT_FILE` | Path to the optimized context file |
 | `FORGE_REPO_ROOT` | Detected repository root |

 ---

-## Internal Optimization Engines in Detail

-### Ponytail
-A lightweight prompt optimizer focused on simplicity and correctness.
-- **Off**: No modification; passes prompts through unchanged.
-- **Lite** (Default): Appends a brief hint reminding the model to favor simpler alternatives.
-- **Full**: Instructs the model to use the shortest necessary implementation path and minimal diffs.
-- **Ultra**: Instructs the model to actively favor the simplest implementation that satisfies requirements.

-### Caveman
-A lightweight response-style optimizer focused on response efficiency.
-- **Off**: Standard conversational replies.
-- **Lite**: Concise replies omitting typical filler phrases and pleasantries.
-- **Full**: Fragment-based technical responses using clear, compact patterns.
-- **Ultra**: Highly compressed responses optimizing for the highest signal-to-noise ratio.
-- **Wenyan**: Formats system messages to output in Classical Chinese literary style to maximize semantic density.

----